G-Rgn/Bracelet-Indicateur-Sportif/Lilygo-EspNow-Bpm-Spo2/README.md

 4. Final step
     - Download the files from this GitHub
     - Open it on your IDE
-    - Connect your the LilyGo to the arduino and the arduino to the computer
+    - Connect your LilyGo to the arduino and the arduino to the computer
     - Select the good port
     - Upload the code